danoneata/seeing-what-tastes-good/README.md

 ## Data

 **Norm data.**
-The paper introduces the dataset McRae × ᴛʜɪɴɢs.
+The paper introduces the dataset McRae × THINGS.
-This dataset is obtained by pairing the concepts in the ᴛʜɪɴɢs dataset with McRae attributes using GPT-4o.
+This dataset is obtained by pairing the concepts in the THINGS dataset with McRae attributes using GPT-4o.
 The resulting data is available in the [`data/mcrae-x-things.json`](data/mcrae-x-things.json) file, which contains a list of positive concept–attribute pairs;
 if a concept–attribute pair is missing, then it is a negative pair (the concept does not have that attribute).
 Each attribute can be categorised to a higher type (e.g. taxonomic, functional, visual-color);
 this mapping is available in the [`data/mcrae-x-things-taxonomy.json`](data/mcrae-x-things-taxonomy.json) file.

 **Concepts.**
-To represent the concepts visually, we use the images in the [ᴛʜɪɴɢs dataset](https://osf.io/jum2f/).
+To represent the concepts visually, we use the images in the [THINGS dataset](https://osf.io/jum2f/).
 To represent the concepts as text, we either use the concept names (e.g. "apple") or contextual sentences (e.g. "The apple fell from the tree and rolled down the hill").
-We provide three variants of contextual sentences differenting in terms of number of sentences and whether they are constrained to exclude attributes or not.
+We provide three variants of contextual sentences differing in terms of number of sentences and whether they are constrained to exclude attributes or not.

 | Num. sentences | Constrained? | Path |
 | --- | --- | --- |